LiShenghao813/AttentionAE-sc/README.md

     "-connectivity_methods": default: 'gauss'.
 Description: Method for constructing the cell connectivity ("gauss" or "umap").

     "-knn": default: False.
-Description: If **True**, use a hard threshold to restrict the number of neighbors to n_neighbors, that is, consider a knn graph.
+Description: If True, use a hard threshold to restrict the number of neighbors to n_neighbors, that is, consider a knn graph.
 Otherwise, use a Gaussian Kernel to assign low weights to neighbors more distant than the n_neighbors nearest neighbor.